inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-2-training-objectives.en.md

 ---
-title: What is the Objective of this Training?
+title: 0.1.2 What is the Objective of this Training?
 description: Locate the training in the European framework
 ---

+# What is the Objective of this Training?

-# Artificial Intelligence in Education
+## Artificial Intelligence in Education

 Designed in a mixed format with stand-alone online parts and guided face-to-face sessions, the training on Artificial Intelligence for teachers and school leaders is developed and experimented at the European level in 5 countries: France, Ireland, Italy, Luxembourg, and Slovenia.